WilliamWachholz/lunora/README.md

 ## Flow
 Create new login on Register menu
-View product list/details and add cart
+View product list/details and add to cart
 Review cart and proceeed to checkout
 Inform all shippment and payment information
 Place order